zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       interacts with the e-mails (receive, sending, composing, adding a signature) and are mostly inherited from the COS.

+      .. note:: Signatures can not be assigned to :ref:`ap-resources`.

    .. tab-item:: Security

       Options present here allow to manage the account security: OTP